lonesomegeek/LSG.GenericCrud/README.md

 # Prerequisites
 You need:
-- [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) (for any of the options below)
+- [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) (for any of the options below)

 You also need one of these options below:
-- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore 2.2 (Visual Studio 2017 Update 9+ - v15.9+)
+- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore 3.1 ([Visual Studio 2016 - v16.4+](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/))
 - [Visual Studio Code](https://code.visualstudio.com/)
-- For superheroes: A command line, notepad, and some will-power =P

 # Features supported, by library